 How does the Z/IPStream handle album art for music?

-A customer asks, "how I add album cover metadata to the Z/IPStream R/2?
+A customer asks, "how can I add album cover metadata to the Z/IPStream R/2?

 The manual mentions, "The metadata subsystem gives you the option to tag your audio stream with “now playing” text, album covers, and other graphic information."